solid-contrib/information/README.md

 [Solid events](solid-events.md) are run by community members in various cities around the world.
 Solid events provide an opportunity for community members to meet and talk about Solid in person.
 If you decide to run a Solid event [let others know about it](solid-events.md).

 To facilitate inclusion of all interested parties the community manager organises [Solid World](https://www.eventbrite.com/e/solid-world-tickets-53692744444?aff=erellivmlt) monthly event where anyone can tune in for a one-hour conversation around a set theme.
 To propose a theme for Solid World conversations, contact the community manager.

+## User Testing
+User Testing is carried out to systematically test assumptions on a specific element.
+If you would like to become part of the User Testing Panel or you are a Solid Provider and would like to test an element of your POD, WebID, App or Developer Tool [contact the Community Manager](https://github.com/solid/community/blob/master/community-roles.md).